Carbapenem-resistant Enterobacterales (CRE)

 CRE can spread from patient to patient in healthcare settings like hospitals and nursing homes.
 There are limited antibiotic treatment options for patients who develop infections caused by CRE.
-Patients with CRE infections have significantly worse outcomes than patients with susceptible infections.
+Patients with CRE infections have significantly worse outcomes than patients with non-carbapenem-resistant infections.

 Who is at risk of getting CRE?

 In general, healthy people are not at risk of CRE.
 People who have spent time in healthcare facilities like hospitals or nursing homes are at the highest risk of becoming carriers of CRE and developing CRE infections.

 Risk factors for CRE include: